Delhi govt not allowed to use NFSA grains for launching state-specific scheme: Centre | Headlines

-The Union Food Ministry on Friday took strong objection to the Delhi government's proposed new scheme on 'doorstep delivery of ration' using subsidized foodgrains provided under the National Food Security Act (NFSA), saying this is not allowed under the law.
+The Union Food Ministry on Friday took strong objection to the Delhi government's proposed new scheme on 'door step delivery of ration' using subsidised foodgrains provided under the National Food Security Act (NFSA), saying this is not allowed under the law.

 However, the Centre will have no objection if the Delhi government comes out with a separate scheme without mixing the elements of the NFSA, it added.